brain-geek/prefetcher/README.md

 Calling manualy.
 You can call *Prefetcher.update_all* to fetch all URLs right now.

-You can also automate this call using [whenever](https://github.com/javan/whenever).
+You can also automate this call using [whenever](https://github.com/javan/whenever) or other library of your choice.
 Just add this code to your schedule.rb .

     every 30.minutes do
       runner "Prefetcher.update_all"